Image: Shutterstock

 - Maternal diet may influence the smell of urine in breastfed babies.
 Although scientific evidence is lacking, certain foods, such as onion, asparagus, and garlic, in a mother’s diet may cause an unusual smell in the baby’s urine.

-- Maternal medications, such as antibiotics, may also cause a strong urine odor in breastfed babies.
+- Maternal medications, such as antibiotics, may also cause malodorous urine in breastfed babies.

 - Diabetes (increased blood glucose) or maple syrup urine disease may cause a sweet urine odor.